-Julia Tschersich obtained her cumulative PhD in the transdisciplinary research project RightSeeds at the University of Oldenburg.
-Her dissertation examined how Seed Commons initiatives are affected by the complex Multi-Level Governance system around plant genetic resources, biodiversity, intellectual property rights and seed legislation in Germany and the Philippines, and on the global level.
-Moreover, she analyzed how these seed initiatives as ‘real utopias’ on the ground contribute to creating empowering institutions for a social-ecological transformation of agri-food systems.
+I obtained my cumulative PhD in the transdisciplinary research project RightSeeds at the University of Oldenburg, Germany, for which I was awarded the University Society Oldenburg Award for an Outstanding Dissertation.
+My dissertation examined how Seed Commons initiatives are affected by the complex Multi-Level Governance system around plant genetic resources, biodiversity, intellectual property rights and seed legislation in Germany and the Philippines, and at the EU and the global level.
+I analyzed how these seed initiatives as ‘real utopias’ on the ground and as social movements contribute to creating more empowering institutions and practices for a social-ecological transformation of agri-food systems.

-During her PhD, she completed a research stay at the University of California, Santa Cruz, at the Environmental Studies Department.
-Previously, she obtained a Master degree in ‘Sustainability Economics and Management’ at the University of Oldenburg and a Bachelor degree in ‘International Relations’ at the Technical University of Dresden.
+During my PhD, I was research fellow at the University of California, Santa Cruz, at the Environmental Studies Department.
+I obtained my Master degree in ‘Sustainability Economics and Management’ at the University of Oldenburg and a Bachelor degree in ‘International Relations’ at the Technical University of Dresden.